 We engage with politicians, government officials and regulators both inside and outside the UK to reflect the international dimension of the firm's work.

 PwC has no political affiliation.
-The firm does not make any cash donations to any political party or other groups with a political agenda.
-However, in the interests of the firm and its clients, we seek to develop and maintain constructive relationships with the main political parties.
-In pursuit of this objective, we may, subject to the agreement of the Executive Board, provide limited non-cash assistance to those parties in areas where we have appropriate expertise.
+In the interests of the firm and its clients, we seek to develop and maintain constructive relationships with the main political parties.
+In pursuit of this objective, we may, subject to the agreement of the Executive Board, provide limited assistance to those parties in areas where we have appropriate expertise.

 Our people provide limited and fully disclosed technical support to the main political parties in areas where our expertise and knowledge of the business environment can help them better understand technical matters and the consequences of their policy proposals.
 We do not develop policy on their behalf.
 Areas of assistance may include observations on the improvement of legislation or proposed legislation and the exchange of information relevant to effective policy development.
 In considering any assistance, the Executive Board has regard to the possible impact on clients of the firm and the firm’s overall reputation.